PS061188/Correlation-network-for-video-modeling-for-Indian-signs/README.md

 ## Data preparation, training and testing

 Please refer to the [PySlowFast](https://github.com/facebookresearch/SlowFast) repository since a large proportion of this project directly adopts the code from PySlowFast.
+The .csv files with 'full' in their name represents all 43 classes of BharatDSL and .csv files without 'full' represents 30 out of 43 classes.

 ## About this repository